-- Ensure that new development has good pedestrian, cycle and bus connections to Cranleigh and the wider area. - Improve existing pedestrian and cycle routes within Cranleigh. - Ensure car parking is provided to minimise its impact on amenity.
+- Ensure that new development has good pedestrian, cycle and bus connections to Cranleigh and the wider area. - o Improve existing pedestrian and cycle routes within Cranleigh. - $\circ~$ Ensure car parking is provided to minimise its impact on amenity.

-2.3 GUIDANCE FOR UNDERSTANDING POLICY
+GUIDANCE FOR UNDERSTANDING POLICY

-The following should be considered when referring to the policies in this document:

-- 'Area' refers to the Neighbourhood Plan designated area. - 'Settlement' refers to the Cranleigh settlement and/or the settlement of Rowly.

-The policies in this document must be taken as a whole and applied to all development in the Area.

-When referring specifically to paragraphs within the National Planning Policy Framework (NPPF) it is understood that these are provided for guidance only and updated versions will take precedence, along with updates to Planning Practice Guidance (PPG) and specific paragraph numbers may be subject to change.

-When referring to other policies within the Plan, e.g. Cranleigh Design Statement, Secured by Design, Lifetime Homes, Building for Life, these policies and standards will be based on the latest published version at the time of the application for planning permission.
+- 2.8.
+The following should be considered when referring to the policies in this document: - 'Area' refers to the Neighbourhood Plan designated area. - 'Settlement' refers to the Cranleigh settlement and/or the settlement of Rowly. - 2.9.
+The policies in this document must be taken as a whole and applied as appropriate to development proposals in the Area. - 2.10.
+When referring specifically to paragraphs within the National Planning Policy Framework (NPPF) it is understood that these are provided for guidance only and updated versions will take precedence, along with updates to Planning Practice Guidance (PPG) and specific paragraph numbers may be subject to change. - 2.11.
+When referring to other policies within the Plan, e.g. Cranleigh Design Statement, Secured by Design, Building for a Healthy Life, these policies and standards will be based on the latest published version at the time of the application for planning permission.

-3 LOCATION OF DEVELOPMENT
+LOCATION OF DEVELOPMENT

+- 3.1.
 The Waverley Local Plan Part One classifies Cranleigh as a 'community with key services', the highest order of settlement within their settlement hierarchy, along with Farnham, Godalming and Haslemere.
-It states that the focus for new housing and development for the borough as a whole will be within these settlements, bearing in mind the landscape and other constraints and the availability of sites.
+It states that the focus for new housing and development for the borough as a whole will be within these settlements, bearing in mind the landscape and other constraints and the availability of sites. - 3.2.
 For Cranleigh, it is important that development reflects the size and character of the settlement in terms of density and form.
-It is also important that development is directed to appropriate locations - principally the village of Cranleigh itself where it can be conveniently located to access local services and facilities - and to ensure that sprawl into open countryside is avoided.
+It is also important that development is directed to appropriate locations principally the village of Cranleigh itself where it can be conveniently located to access local services and facilities and to ensure that sprawl into open countryside is avoided. - 3.3.
 The purpose of a settlement boundary is to help to provide that direction.
-The Neighbourhood Plan extends the Cranleigh village settlement boundary to incorporate greenfield sites on the edge of the village which have been granted planning permission or that are allocated in the Neighbourhood Plan.
+The Cranleigh village settlement boundary incorporates greenfield sites on the edge of the village which have been granted planning permission.